suika3-community/suika3/README.md

   <img src="https://raw.githubusercontent.com/suika3-community/suika3/refs/heads/main/docs/img/logo-small.png">
 </div>

-A next-generation visual novel engine for professional creators, designed to run natively across virtually all platforms, ensuring long-term support for the 2030s and beyond.
+A next-generation visual novel engine for professional studios and enterprise use, designed to run natively across virtually all platforms and built for long-term support through the 2030s, 2040s, and beyond — defining a new standard for visual novel culture and industry.
+An enterprise infrastructure with a community-friendly heart.

 ![platforms](https://github.com/awemorris/PlayfieldEngine/blob/main/docs/img/platforms.png)